Table of Contents

 You’re bound to get a gut-wrenching feeling whenever the Check Engine Light comes on.
 Is it a faulty catalytic converter?
 Perhaps a problem with the O2 sensor?
 Or maybe something as simple as a loose gas cap?

 In case you drive a GM vehicle, you’ll be glad to know that there are several GM scan tools available for your purchase.
-Today we look at the 5 best GM scan tools.
+Today we look at the 5 best GM scan tools in the market 2019.